Linux

 Linux desktop menu entry for launching FFB-Bridge AppImage

-The Linux install path can add a desktop entry so the AppImage feels like a normal app after first setup.
+The AppImage --install flow can add a desktop entry so FFB-Bridge feels like a normal app after first setup.

 Linux FAQ